About Rachel

 Headshot 2020

-Rachel specializes in the creative integration of the visual arts and therapeutic play into traditional "talk-based" psychotherapy approaches, to adapt treatment to the unique needs of individuals of all ages; and, in particular, the treatment of anxiety, depression, and posttraumatic stress in children as well as adults with complex childhood and relational trauma.
-Rachel has extensive professional training and a wealth of experience utilizing trauma-informed, solution-focused, somatic, and mindfulness-based approaches to psychotherapy in her clinical practice.
-She was fully-trained in the trauma resolution methods of PC (Progressive Counting) and EMDR (Eye Movement Desensitization and Reprocessing) in 2013; and, she continues to engage in regular, ongoing professional development to stay up to date on the latest research and clinical adaptations of trauma work to meet the developmental needs of children, in particular.
+Rachel specializes in the creative integration of the visual arts and therapeutic play into traditionally talk-based psychotherapy approaches, to adapt treatment to the unique needs of individuals of all ages and, in particular, the treatment of anxiety, depression, and posttraumatic stress in children as well as adults with complex childhood trauma.
+Rachel has extensive professional training and a wealth of experience utilizing trauma-informed, solution-focused, somatic, and mindfulness-based approaches to psychotherapy in clinical practice.
+She was fully trained in the trauma resolution methods of PC (Progressive Counting) and EMDR (Eye Movement Desensitization and Reprocessing) in 2013; and completed EMDR renewal training in 2022.
+Rachel continues to engage in regular, ongoing professional development to stay up to date on the latest research and clinical adaptations of trauma work for treating a variety of mental health symptoms and conditions, including best practices in working with children and adults with complex trauma and dissociation.